lsadle/TarkovBallistics/README.md

 * Run application with 'npm start'
-* Deploy application with 'npm run make'
+* Create distributables for deployment with 'npm run make'
+  * Outputs to '/out/'